Customer complaints

 Post

-Alternatively, you can complete the Have your say form and return it in the post to Derby City Council, The Council House, Corporation Street, Derby, DE1 2FS.
+Alternatively, you can complete the Have your say form and return it in the post to Derby City Council, Council House, Corporation Street, Derby, DE1 2FS.
 There is also an Have your say form - easy read version available.

 Paper complaints forms are also available in our reception area.